openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

-- the installer must create private subnets on Local Zones for each item provided on the configuration `compute[?name=="edge"].platform.aws.zones`, associating it to the private route table for the parent zone* when available, otherwise the first private route table available.
+- the installer must create private subnets on Local Zones for each item provided on the configuration `compute[?name=="edge"].platform.aws.zones`, associating it to the private route table for the parent zone* when available, otherwise the first private route table available will be selected.

 > *each Local Zone belongs to a parent zone in the Region and can be discovered by the EC2 API [DescribeAvailabilityZones](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeAvailabilityZones.html).

+- the machine set manifests for each Local Zones provided in the configuration `compute[?name=="edge"].platform.aws.zones`, must expose the label of it's parent zone `machine.openshift.io/parent-zone-name: <zone_name>`.
+This label can be used to create affinity rules for workloads in Local Zone and in zones the Region.

 - the installer will not create any other resource than subnets in the Local Zones using the default IPI deployment.